 You can throw off your opponent, play to their weaknesses, and set a pace that makes it hard for them to regain an advantage.

-So, what do I mean by "Know Your Serve"?
-It means, you need to know what kind of serve you do well.
-For me, I love to implement a cut-serve where I cut down and back on the ball so that when the ball lands on my opponents side of the table, it wants to spin back towards me.
+So, what do I mean by “Know Your Serve”?
+It means you need to know what kind of serve you do well.
+For me, I love to implement a cut-serve where I cut down and back on the ball so that when the ball lands on my opponent’s side of the table, it wants to spin back toward me.

-There are many components that make or break a really lethal serve, but they can all be boiled down into two essential points:
+There are many components that make or break a serve, but they can all be boiled down into two essential points:

-The placement of the ball is obvious, but, it can be tricky to master.
-The best ball placement depends primarily on your opponent.
-Different players stand at different distances in preparation for a serve, and your ball placement should take this into account.
-Ball placement should depend on where your opponent is standing in preparation for your serve.
+The placement of the ball is obvious, if tricky to master–the best ball placement depends primarily on your opponent.
+Different opponents stand at different distances in preparation for a serve, and your ball placement should take this into account.

 However, deception is a little harder to pin down.
 For example, players may use a serve that looks similar to another serve but creates a different type of spin, leading their opponent to react in a way that the server can use to attack.

-There's also the amount of spin.
-Clever players will trick their opponents into thinking that there's more or less spin than there actually is, leading their opponent to hit the ball into the net.
-This is tough to master but trust me, when you get it, this is a deadly ping pong strategy!
+There’s also the amount of spin–clever players will trick their opponents into thinking that there’s more or less spin than there actually is, leading their opponent to hit the ball into the net.

 But the placement of the ball can also be used as an element of deception.
 Players might place the ball in one place and change at the last second, leaving their opponent unprepared and scrambling.
 This is usually done by turning the paddle a fraction to change the direction of the ball.